 The school will also share areas of success and practice which has been shown to be effective with other schools in Peak Edge MAT.
-The board of trustees will ensure staff from different schools within the trust regularly share expertise and collaborate on interventions.

 11. Persistent Absence (PA)

 Persistent absence is defined as pupils with attendance below 90%.
 There are various groups of pupils who may be vulnerable to high absence and PA, such as: